Alleged doubles of Adolf Hitler

-There is no evidence that Nazi dictator Adolf Hitler used look-alikes as political decoys during his life, but it has been the subject of speculation.
+There is no evidence that Adolf Hitler, the dictator of Nazi Germany, used look-alikes as political decoys during his life, but it has been the subject of speculation.
 Some stories about his death and replacement by a double were propagated as early as 1939.
 After capturing Berlin, the Soviet Union claimed that the dictator used a body double to fake his death and escape, which Western scholars regard as disinformation.
 The Soviets supposedly found a number of similar bodies, with only Hitler's dental remains ever positively identified.
 (Note: In addition to a maxillar golden bridge, Hitler's dental remains include part of a mandible broken and burned around the alveolar process.)
 (Note: Several witnesses, some historians and authors argue that Hitler and Braun's bodies were burnt nearly to ashes or at least unrecognizable corpses, with the heavy bombardment of the area also having an effect.
 However, the fragment of Hitler's jawbone was only burnt on the edges of the alveolar process, where it was sundered from the rest of the jaw.
 Even extreme burning does not typically disintegrate bones, with German forensic biologist Mark Benecke arguing that body water would hinder an open-air cremation.)
 (Note: Forensic odontologist Reidar F. Sognnaes became convinced that an alleged Soviet autopsy of Eva Braun's corpse was false as it did not match her dental records.
 Most damningly, Braun was reportedly never fitted for a bridge—allegedly found loose on the corpse.)

 The most prominent evidence of a Hitler double is Soviet footage of a body with a gunshot wound to the forehead, ostensibly found in the Reich Chancellery garden.
 The Soviets initially thought this body was Hitler's (and later sometimes claimed it was), but dismissed it partly because it was wearing mended socks.
 (Note: Hitler's solitary chef, Constanze Manziarly, had sought darning thread months before to conserve her wardrobe.
 A chauffeur reportedly identified the Hitler body double as a staff cook.
-In cross-examination by Western authorities, Hitler's chauffeur, Erich Kempka, alleged that he mended a hole on one of Hitler's socks a couple of nights before the dictator's death and that he identified this while handling the body.)
+In cross-examination, Hitler's chauffeur, Erich Kempka, alleged that he mended a hole on one of Hitler's socks a couple of nights before the dictator's death and that he identified this while handling the body.
+Several others said Hitler's body was wearing his customary socks, some specifying that they were silk, but not that they were mended.)
 (Note: In 2009, a skull fragment claimed to be Hitler's, which had a posterior exit wound through the right parietal bone, was determined to have female DNA.)
 Fringe and conspiracy theorists cite the body's existence as evidence that Hitler faked his death.